Coordinating Charitable Donations with Leontief Preferences: Equilibrium distributions

+Compared to the definition by \citet{FGM16a}, we turned the inequality from the first condition into an equality, as agents are incentivized to spend their entire contributions for every utility function considered in this paper.
+Furthermore, \citet{FGM16a} require $\delta$ to maximize a hypothetical profit of the form $\sum_{x \in A}(\sum_{i \in N}p_{i}(x)-1)\cdot z(x)$ where $z \in \mathbb{R}^A_{\geq 0}$ in the second condition.
+This is equivalent to our constraints on the sum of prices for every charity.\footnote{Additionally, \citet{FGM16a} do not require a Lindahl equilibrium to be a feasible distribution but only a nonnegative vector.
+This allows for additional (not sensible) solutions where arbitrary amounts of money are allocated to charities that are zero-valued by all agents (set individual prices for those charities to zero), but does not further expand the set of Lindahl equilibria.}

-Alternatively, equilibrium distributions can be interpreted in a hypothetical public good market with personalized prices as introduced by \citet{Lind19a}.
-The following definition is adapted from Definition~5 by \citet{FGM16a}.
-A distribution $\delta$ is a \emph{Lindahl equilibrium} if there exist personal price functions $p_1,\ldots,p_n\in \mathbb{R}_{\geq 0}^A$ such that the following two conditions hold. \begin{enumerate} \item For every agent $i\in N$, $\delta$ maximizes $u_i(y)$ subject to $\sum_{x\in A} p_i(x) y(x) \leq C_i$ and $y \in \mathbb{R}_{\geq 0}^A$.
-That is, $y$ is the best bundle that $i$ could ``buy'' using her share of the budget. \item $\delta$ maximizes the expression $\sum_{x \in A}y(x) \left(\sum_{i \in N} p_i(x) - 1\right)$ subject to $y \in \mathbb{R}_{\geq 0}^A$, which represents the net profit of a hypothetical producer who collects all agents' payments and ``produces'' every charity at unit cost. \end{enumerate} \citet{FGM16a} and \citet{GuPe20a} have established relationships between Nash welfare and Lindahl equilibrium for certain types of utility functions.
-For example, \citet[][Theorem 2]{FGM16a} show that, if all agents have the same budget $C_N/n$ and all utilities are \emph{scalar-separable} and \emph{non-satiating}, then a Lindahl equilibrium can be computed efficiently by maximizing a concave potential function that generalizes Nash welfare.
-We prove an analogous result for Leontief utilities (which are neither scalar-separable nor non-satiating) and non-uniform budgets. \begin{proposition} A distribution is in equilibrium if and only if it is a Lindahl equilibrium distribution. \end{proposition} Note that, since the equilibrium distribution is unique, the proposition also implies that the Lindahl equilibrium is unique (up to normalization). \begin{proof} We first show that every equilibrium distribution is a Lindahl equilibrium distribution.
-Let $\delta^*$ be the equilibrium distribution with equilibrium decomposition $(\delta^*_i)_{i\in N}$.
-We can assume without loss of generality that every charity is valuable to at least one agent, and therefore $\delta^*(x)>0$ for all $x\in A$.
-The prices are defined by letting
+\citet{FGM16a} and \citet{GuPe20a} have established relationships between Nash welfare and Lindahl equilibrium for certain types of utility functions.
+For example, \citet[][Theorem 2]{FGM16a} show that, if all agents have the same budget $C_N/n$ and all utilities are \emph{scalar-separable} and \emph{non-satiating}, then a Lindahl equilibrium can be computed efficiently via convex programming by maximizing a concave potential function that generalizes Nash welfare.
+We prove an analogous result for Leontief utilities (which are neither scalar-separable nor non-satiating) and non-uniform budgets.